 - Design & build

 Rollout, training & coaching of the customer both on the concepts & technology deployed

 Whilst Echo Group still is on its Performance Management journey, various benefits can already be stated.

 While previously, the IT department sometimes was a bottleneck, mainly due to limited resources, the ownership of Performance Management has now shifted to the Finance department, obviously still relying on IT for technical support and activities.
-On the one hand non-IT persons will be more self-supplying, in grasping their bit of information from the data warehouse and making their own reports, on the other hand IT persons will be released from repetitive Performance Management related activities, making room for move value-added activities.
+On the one hand non-IT persons will be more self-supplying, in grasping their bit of information from the data warehouse and making their own reports, on the other hand IT persons will be released from repetitive Performance Management-related activities, making room for moving value-added activities.

 Data quality has not only been improved within the Performance Management area but also within the daily transactional processes, due to the fact that certain data quality issues, which emerged during the construction of the Performance Management solution, have been resolved at the one place where they belong: within the source systems.

 - In the longer term, Echo Group will be able to better monitor and execute its corporate strategy.
 By implementing an automated Planning & Budgeting solution, Echo plans to move from a quarterly to a monthly forecasting cycle, which should have a significant impact on how the company is run.
 Another example is that the data warehouse now enables immediate and detailed analysis of KPIs that need to be investigated.
 In the past, this was a time-consuming and cumbersome manual process of comparing and consolidating different Excel sheets.